BaseMax/MinesweeperCLI/README.md

 In some versions, a question mark may be placed in an unrevealed square to serve as an aid to logical deduction.
 Implementations may also allow players to quickly "clear around" a revealed square once the correct number of mines have been flagged around it.
 The game is won when all mine-free squares are revealed, because all mines have been located.

-Some versions of Minesweeper will set up the board by never placing a mine on the first square revealed.[1]
+Some versions of Minesweeper will set up the board by never placing a mine on the first square revealed.
 Minesweeper for versions of Windows protects the first square revealed; from Windows 7 onward, players may elect to replay a board, in which case the first square may no longer be protected.

 [Read more!](https://en.wikipedia.org/wiki/Minesweeper_(video_game))